Facts About What Causes Periodontal Disease: The Most Common Risk Factors

 In order to fight gingivitis and prevent it from worsening, it is imperative that you brush, rinse and floss your teeth regularly in order to reduce the amount of plaque build up under the gum line.
 One of the best ways to boost your oral hygiene routine is to use natural products, such as those made by Dental Herb Company.

 Dental Herb Company products are made with precisely calculated proportions of the finest quality pure essential oils and organically grown herbs to work synergistically in reducing oral bacteria and maintaining healthy teeth and gums.
-The unique Tooth & Gums System includes a Tooth & Gums Tonic, Tooth & Gums Paste, Under the Gums Irrigant and a Tooth & Gums Spritz.
-These products provide the greatest results when used as a complete system.
-Dental Herb Company products are available through thousands of dental and health professionals nationwide, and are not sold in retail chains.
-When used as an integrated system under the supervision of oral health care professionals, Dental Herb Company natural oral care products can help combat bacteria that can lead to periodontal disease.
-Ask your dentist about Dental Herb Company products so that you can experience the results for yourself.
+The unique Tooth & Gums System includes a Tooth & Gums Tonic®, Tooth & Gums Essentials® Toothpaste, PerioSpot Gel® Under the Gums Irrigant® and a Tooth & Gums Spritz.® These products provide the greatest results when used together.
+Dental Herb Company products are available through thousands of dental and health professionals nationwide, and are also available online.
+Dental Herb Company natural oral care products can help combat bacteria that can lead to periodontal disease.
+Ask your dentist about Dental Herb Company or order some for yourself so that you can experience the benefits of heathier teeth and gums!

 - “Fallacies About Gum Disease.”
 Perio.org.
 American Academy of Periodontology, n.d.
 Web. http://www.perio.org/consumer/f1.html